WalletWasabi/WabiSabi/README.md

 ## Randomization

-Randomization (along desired distributions) key for number of inputs registered, certificate size requests and payment intent registrations are important in order to make sure heuristics cannot be applied to them.
+Randomization (along desired distributions) is crucial for number of inputs registered, certificate size requests and payment intent registrations in order to avoid patterns from emerging and as a consequence heuristics to be applied.